Report a Claim

 Understanding Total Loss Claims

-After your claim professional has reviewed your vehicle information, he or she will evaluate your vehicle’s value in accordance with state regulations based on its year, make, model, options, condition, maintenance and confirmed mileage.
-Your claim professional will then contact you to discuss your vehicle’s value and work with you to ensure we have everything we need in order to resolve your claim as quickly as possible.
+After your Claim professional has reviewed your vehicle information, he or she will determine the value of your vehicle in accordance with state regulations based on its year, make, model, options, condition, maintenance and confirmed mileage.
+Your Claim professional will then contact you to discuss that value and work with you to make sure we have everything we need to resolve your claim promptly.